GabrielLuizBPassos/GabrielLuizBPassos/README.md

  # Highlight Projects 🗂️

+# About me 👨🏻‍💻

-I am currently learning about Database (MySQL) and  Python.
+* I am currently learning about Database (MySQL) and  Python.

-How to reach me: passos.gabrielluizz@gmail.com
+* How to reach me: passos.gabrielluizz@gmail.com